-This scenario is based on the premise that the market is not efficient in the strong sense, thus underreporting. i.e., the delay of disclosure, affects share price.
-Yet it is possible for managers to influence their performance-based compensation by underreporting of fines even if markets are efficient.
-A portion of managers’ compensation is linked to financial parameters as reported in the company’s financial statements and according to GAAP.
-For example, Managers may get a bonus if company’s earnings per share (EPS) surpasses a $1 threshold.
-In November 2022, managers know the company is very close to surpassing the threshold, and if the fine will not be disclosed and no provision recognized in the statements, company’s EPS will pass the threshold and managers will receive the bonus.
-Although managers have also a performance-based bonus in 2023, postponing the disclosure and provision to 2023 may not make any difference with respect to the bonus—or that the managers expect that in 2023 the earning would far exceed the $1 earning per-share and thus the liability of $100 million would not make a difference.
+This scenario is based on the premise that the market is not strongly efficient; thus underreporting in the form of delayed disclosure affects share pricing.
+Yet it is possible for managers to influence their performance-based compensation by underreporting fines even if markets are strongly efficient.
+A portion of managers’ compensation is linked to financial parameters as reported in the company’s financial statements, and according to GAAP.
+For example, managers may receive a bonus if company earnings per share (EPS) surpasses a threshold of $1.
+In the hypothetical case, in November 2022, managers know the company is very close to exceeding the threshold, and if the fine is not disclosed and no provision recognized in the statements, the company’s EPS will pass the threshold and managers will receive the bonus.
+Although managers have also a performance-based bonus in 2023, postponing the disclosure and provision to 2023 may not make any difference with respect to the bonus.
+Alternatively, the managers expect that in 2023, the earning would far exceed the $1 per share increase and thus the $100 million liability would not make a difference.

-The ability to underreport the expected fine enables management to maximize their performance-based compensation and thus shield and minimize the impact of the fine on their personal compensation.
-This ability to shield the impact of the fine on the compensation of management through underreporting is highly troubling from a deterrence perspective.
+The ability to underreport the expected fine enables management to maximize their performance-based compensation and thus minimize the impact of the fine on their personal compensation.
+This ability to shield their compensation form the impact of the fine through underreporting is highly troubling from a deterrence perspective.
 There is wide array of criticism on the utilization of corporate fine as a deterrence mechanism by scholars, judges and journalists.
-At the end of the day, almost all wrongdoings are committed by certain individuals within the firm.
-Many argue that without personal liability of individuals and especially management, effective deterrence cannot be achieved.
+Ultimately, almost all wrongdoings are committed by identifiable individuals within the company.
+Many argue that without personal liability of individuals, and especially management, effective deterrence cannot be achieved.
 When sanctions are imposed on the company, it is mainly shareholders—who have not committed any wrong—who suffer from its consequences.
-Managers and other wrongdoers suffer only indirectly from the impact that the reduced earning of the company may have on its share value and therefor on certain elements of their compensation.
-The ability of managers to manage earnings weakens the indirect effect of the corporate fine on them personally.
-This hinders the most effective element for deterrence—personal liability of managers—which is scarcely imposed directly; the indirect personal impact of fines on compensation of management is the center piece of current mechanisms of deterrence.
-Its weakening through underreporting decrease significantly the deterrence of corporate wrongdoing.
+Managers and other wrongdoers suffer only indirectly from the impact that the reduced earnings of the company may have on its share value and therefore on certain components of their compensation.
+The ability of managers to manage or manipulate company earnings weakens the indirect effect of the corporate fine on them personally.
+This situation undermines the most effective element for deterrence—personal liability of managers—which is rarely imposed directly.
+Today, the mechanisms of deterrence emphasize the indirect personal impact of fines on management’s compensation.
+Weakening this impact through underreporting significantly reduces any deterrence effect on corporate wrongdoing.

 Underreporting and Underdeterrence

-Besides maintaining the informational efficiency of markets, disclosing as early as possible is highly important on an additional dimension.
-It may have a significant impact on deterring managers and other corporate fiduciaries from engaging in wrongdoing.
+In addition to maintaining the informational efficiency of markets, disclosing fines as early as possible is highly salient in potentially deterring managers and other corporate fiduciaries from engaging in wrongdoing.

-Criminology literature emphasizes three main factors in effective crime deterrence: (1) The severity of the sanction; (2) the certainty of the sanction; and (3) the celerity of the sanction (the immediacy of the sanction).
-Even when holding the severity and certainty of the sanction constant, deterrence is much stronger when there is not time lag between the wrongdoing and the sanction than when there is a time lag.
+Criminology literature emphasizes three main factors in effective crime deterrence: (1) the severity of the sanction; (2) the certainty of the sanction; and (3) the celerity or immediacy of the sanction).
+Even when the severity and certainty of the sanction remain constant, deterrence is much stronger when there is no time lag between the wrongdoing and the sanction than when there is a time lag.